Steven P. Crossley

-Our group’s research is focused on the areas of heterogeneous catalysis, surface science, and nanotechnology.
+Our research focuses on heterogeneous catalysis and nanometerials synthesis.
 The overarching approach behind each of our projects is to understand the interaction between the catalyst composition and surface structure with the resulting reactivity for a given reaction of interest.
 By understanding the reaction intermediates responsible for activity and selectivity, better catalysts may be formulated and utilized for their appropriate applications.
 Techniques utilized to accomplish this task include catalyst synthesis, detailed characterization both in and ex situ, and reaction kinetics.

 1. Experimental and First-Principles Evidence for Interfacial Activity of Ru/TiO2 for the Direct Conversion of m-Cresol to Toluene.
 Taiwo Omotoso, Byeongjin Baek, Lars C. Grabow, Steven Crossley, ChemCatChem Accepted. doi:10.1002/cctc.201700157, 2017